On Extended Thermodynamics: From Classical to the Relativistic Regime: Classical Irreversible Thermodynamics

-These are the standard forms of the Fourier and Navier-Stokes relations known long time ago\footnote{It is worth emphasizing here that (\ref{NSE}) they are not a-priori postulated but rather they are natural consequences of the (CIT).}.\\ Although in this section, for illustration purposes, we applied the principles of (CIT) to non equilibrium states of a simple, electrically neutral fluid, nevertheless, (CIT) can be employed to describe states for a fluid mixture or states of other physical systems and the reader is referred to the refs \cite{Mei, Gro,Gya, Gla, JVL} for further applications successes and failures of (CIT).
-As we have mentioned in the introduction one of the drawbacks of (CIT) is the prediction of the infinity speed of propagation of thermal and viscous signals and this property motivated the introduction of extended irreversible thermodynamics (EIT).
+which are the standard forms of the Fourier and Navier-Stokes linear constitutive relations known long time ago \footnote{It is worth noting that the constitutive relations in (\ref{NSE}) have deduced by implementing the second law within (CIT).}.\\ The Fourier-Navier-Stokes theory of heat conducting, viscous fluid is the standard theory describing laboratory and astrophysical fluids and it is reliable\footnote{Although in this section, for illustration purposes, we applied the principles of (CIT) to states of a heat conducting, viscous fluid, nevertheless, (CIT) can be employed to describe states for a fluid mixture or states of other physical systems and the reader is referred to the Refs. \refcite{JVL,Mei,Gro,Gya,Gla} for further applications.} as long as restrictions as restricted to length scales greater than certain microscopic distances (for instance mean free path for the case of a gas).\\ On the other hand, it was recognized long ago, that as a consequence of the structure of the constitutive relations in (\ref{NSE}), the Fourier-Navier-Stokes system predicts that thermal and viscous signals propagate with unbounded speed and this unsatisfactory property motivated the search for alternative theories describing the irreversible thermodynamics of a heat conducting, viscous fluid.
+A large number of such alternative theories have been put forward after M\"uller's\cite{Mul1} in $1967$ introduced a key postulate regarding the entropy of non equilibrium states and in the next section we discuss this postulate in details.